HomeAdvisor vs. Angies's List: Get the Scoop on the Top Lead Generation Websites to Build Your Customer Base

-With HomeAdvisor, the pricing is more straightforward, if a bit more costly.
+With HomeAdvisor, the pricing is more straightforward, but a bit more costly.

 To list your company, there is a $350 annual fee.
-However, as a lead-generation site, if you want to connect to possible clients directly, it can start anywhere from a $15 to $20 per lead on up to $50 or more.
-In some markets, the number can get as high as $80 to $100 per lead.
+Instead of showing a list of companies, HomeAdvisor selects companies to send to the customer.
+And if you want to connect to one of these possible clients directly, you can pay anywhere from $15 to $100 per lead.

 There are instances where you are granted a refund of the lead fees if they do not result in actual work, but you might have to chase those down.

 Reviews and Ratings